jigx-com/jigx-docs-examples/docs/Jig Types/jig_default.md

 ::::VerticalSplitItem
 **Examples:**

-See the full code sample with static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-default/static-data/default-list.jigx" target="_blank">GitHub</a>.
+See the full code sample with static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-default/static-data/default-list.jigx).

-See the full code sample with dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-default/dynamic-data/default-list-dynamic.jigx" target="_blank">GitHub</a>.
+See the full code sample with dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-default/dynamic-data/default-list-dynamic.jigx).

 **Datasource:**

-See the full code sample for datasource for static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-default/static-data/default-list.jigx" target="_blank">GitHub</a>.
+See the full code sample for datasource for static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-default/static-data/default-list.jigx).

-See the full datasource code samples for dynamic data for <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/products/prods.jigx" target="_blank">product</a> and <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/products/sale.jigx" target="_blank">sales</a> in GitHub.
+See the full datasource code samples for dynamic data for [product](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/products/prods.jigx) and [sales](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/products/sale.jigx) in GitHub.

 :::hint{type="success"}
 Using the code below requires data in the database, the jigx.sample solution has the data provided for products.
-You can use the products.csv file in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/csv/products.csv" target="_blank">GitHub</a> and upload it via the [Data]() configuration in Jigx Management.
+You can use the products.csv file in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/csv/products.csv) and upload it via the [Data]() configuration in Jigx Management.
 :::
 ::::
 :::::